open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 ## What is JS SDK 2.x?

-"JS SDK 2.x" encompasses new releases of the `@opentelemetry/*` JavaScript packages published from the from [opentelemetry-js.git](https://github.com/open-telemetry/opentelemetry-js) repository (except the API and semantic-conventions packages) -- categories 3 and 4 in the groupings below.
+"JS SDK 2.x" encompasses new releases of the `@opentelemetry/*` JavaScript packages published from the [opentelemetry-js.git](https://github.com/open-telemetry/opentelemetry-js) repository, except the API and semantic-conventions packages &mdash; categories 3 and 4 in the groupings below.
 The package versions for this new major will be `>=2.0.0` for the stable and `>=0.200.0` for the unstable packages.
 (The jump to `0.200.x` was intentional, to hopefully help signal that these packages are in the "2.x generation".)

 <details>
 <summary>Categories of OpenTelemetry JS packages</summary>